My Travel & Photography Guide to New Orleans

 Jazz in New Orleans

-New Orleans is the birthplace of jazz, a genre that grew out of African, Caribbean, and European musical traditions in the early 1900s.
+New Orleans is the birthplace of jazz, a genre that emerged from African, Caribbean, and European musical traditions in the early 1900s.
 This is where Louis Armstrong got his start.
 Where music wasn’t just performed—it was lived.
 Today, jazz is still deeply woven into the city’s culture, with everything from traditional brass bands to experimental fusion filling the air.

 Jazz in New Orleans isn’t just music—it’s the heartbeat of the city.
 It was born here, and you can feel its presence everywhere: echoing through the streets, drifting from open doorways, pulsing through second-line parades, and filling cozy clubs that feel like time capsules.
 For photographers and travelers alike, jazz is one of the most authentic—and unforgettable—parts of the New Orleans experience.